Why we need to embrace a changing digital world

 If you're a smaller organisation this is where you might also identify some digital champions in your team.
 They don't have to be digital experts; they could be people who are keen and have a desire to embrace more technology.
 They can be the people that help embed your digital change across the business.

 Finally, if you are looking to assess the skills within your organisation, keep your end goal in mind and ask questions that will help you ensure you know you have the skills in the organisation to deliver your strategy, not just your digital strategy.
-Any digital innovation you introduce, such as new digital service or platform, needs to be supported by a digitally enabled team with the right skills to ensure its success
+Any digital innovation you introduce, such as new digital service or platform, needs to be supported by a digitally enabled team with the right skills to ensure its success.

 In the coming years, major technology breakthroughs will continue to impact the way we live and work across all sectors, and our need to adapt, change, re-learn, upskill will increase and no longer be optional but critical.
 And ensuring everyone has the ability to thrive in a digital first world is one of our main purposes as an organisation.
-Find out more about how we can help you move forward.